Tejasbarhate11/BluetoothChat/README.md

 # BluetoothChat
-A Chat Application whic uses bluetooth connection to send data.
+A Chat Application which uses bluetooth connection to send data.